-Bexley City Schools will send an annual notice to parents/guardians of all identified gifted students.
+Bexley Schools will send an annual notice to parents/guardians of all students identified as gifted.
 This notice will include a listing of the student's areas of gifted identification along with any service eligibility for the following school year.
 In accordance with Ohio Administrative Code, these notices are sent even if a student is not eligible for formal gifted services.
-Notices will be sent to secondary students just prior to high school and middle school scheduling windows so that the information can help inform course selections.
+Notices will be sent to secondary students prior to high school- and middle school-scheduling windows so that the information can help inform course selections.
 Notices will be sent to elementary students in early spring.